 Being bullied throughout grade school inspired Gavin to become an educator.
 “Bullying,” he said, “should truly be considered a public health crisis that can literally kill kids.”

-A GLSEN study found that 75 percent of transgender students feel unsafe at school.
 As administrators craft antibullying policy, they should explicitly address the treatment of transgender students.
 Communicating that bullying based on one’s gender identity will not be tolerated, giving transgender students a safe space to talk, and creating opportunities for all students to develop compassion and empathy are all ways administrators can ensure that school is a safe space for transgender students.

 2. It’s about policy.